DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v1.0/_reference.md

 ## Version 1.0

-Version 1.0 will be the first published version API which will be released in production.
+Version 1.0 will be the first published version API to be released in production.

-It has not been released yet.
+When it is released, the details of the API will be documented here.